 Student organizations wishing to conduct a petition drive must follow the guidelines as indicated in the GVSU Student Code Section 226.00: PETITIONS.
 The major goal of this section is to assist students in obtaining the maximum effect of any petition by avoiding confusion and duplication of efforts.
 Students and student groups wishing to circulate a petition should be aware that such action constitutes a trust established in favor of the signers of the petition and the petitioner agrees to submit the petition to the proper authorities.
 Therefore, the University has established petition procedures for students and student groups.
 Contact, Bob Stoll, the Associate Dean of Student Life (331-2345, email@example.com) for assistance with this activity.

-The posting boards are maintained by the Promotions Office and are done in accordance with the university regulations.
+Campus Posting boards are maintained by the Promotions Office and are done in accordance with the university regulations.
 Various types of bulletin boards are provided in University buildings to circulate appropriate information of interest to students, faculty, and staff.
 Persons posting notices must put information only on boards provided for that purpose.
 The posting boards available include: Campus (GVSU posters), General (GVSU & off-campus posters), Housing Opportunity (room for rent posters), and Opinion (posters expressing an opinion).
 All postings must be approved and stamped by the Promotions Office.

 All notices posted on bulletin boards shall not be lewd, indecent, vulgar, or obscene.
 Notices may not advertise availability of alcohol.
 A complete list of posting policies and procedures can be found in the Student Code.

 The Promotions Office is a student-staffed graphic design, advertising and public relations department of Student Life.
-They can design, produce, and print any kind of publicity piece, including t-shirts, logos, stickers, buttons, web ads, posters, banners, etc. They are available to all students, staff, departments and student organizations.
+They can design, produce, and print any kind of publicity piece, including t-shirts, logos, stickers, buttons, posters, banners, etc. They are available to all students, staff, departments and student organizations.